-The equity allocation in the Fund was increased in 2019 as we added Real Estate Investment Trusts (REITS) which provide income and act as bond proxies.
-Within our fixed income allocation, we maintained a slightly shorter duration in 2019 to guard against rising interest rates.
+The equity allocation in the Fund was increased in 2020 given expectations of economic recovery amid unprecedented monetary and fiscal stimulus.
+Within our fixed income allocation, we maintained a slightly shorter duration in 2020 to guard against rising interest rates.